gjcooper/dodoc/template_contract.md

 ----------

 If Company is not reasonably satisfied with any Service, it will so notify Consultant with an explanation of the deficiency.
-Consultant will, at its own expense, re-perform the Service within fifteen (15) days after receipt of Company’s notice of deficiency.
+Consultant will, at its own expense, re-perform the Service within twenty-one (21) days after receipt of Company’s notice of deficiency.
 The foregoing procedure will be repeated until Company accepts or finally rejects the Service in its reasonable discretion.

 TERMINATION
 -----------

-This Agreement may be terminated by either party in the event the other party fails to perform its obligations hereunder on time, fails to assure timely performance, or otherwise fails to perform its material obligations; provided, however, that prior to such termination the terminating party notifies the defaulting party in writing at least ten (10) days in advance, states the reasons why the Agreement should be terminated and affords the defaulting party an opportunity to cure any alleged default during such ten (10) day notice period.
+This Agreement may be terminated by either party in the event the other party fails to perform its obligations hereunder on time, fails to assure timely performance, or otherwise fails to perform its material obligations; provided, however, that prior to such termination the terminating party notifies the defaulting party in writing at least fifteen (15) days in advance, states the reasons why the Agreement should be terminated and affords the defaulting party an opportunity to cure any alleged default during such fifteen (15) day notice period.
 Either party may terminate this Agreement, upon notice and without liability, in the event the other party: (a) files a petition in bankruptcy; (b) has filed against it an involuntary petition in bankruptcy not dismissed within sixty (60) days; (c) consents to the appointment of a receiver, custodian, trustee or liquidator; or (d) dissolves, liquidates or makes a general assignment for the benefit of creditors.
-Company may terminate this Agreement, or any Services to be performed hereunder, in whole or in part, without cause and for its own convenience, by providing Consultant written notice of termination at least seven (7) days in advance, specifying the extent to which the Agreement is so terminated and the date upon which such termination becomes effective.
+Company may terminate this Agreement, or any Services to be performed hereunder, in whole or in part, without cause and for its own convenience, by providing Consultant written notice of termination at least fifteen (15) days in advance, specifying the extent to which the Agreement is so terminated and the date upon which such termination becomes effective.
 Company shall have no liability for such termination except for liability for Services rendered or expenses incurred by Consultant in accordance with this Agreement prior to the effective date of such termination and for which payment has not been made.
 Upon termination of this Agreement, Consultant shall return to Company all copies of any Company data, records, or materials, of whatever nature and regardless of media.
 Consultant shall also furnish Company with all work in progress or portions thereof.
 Within thirty (30) days following termination or expiration of this Agreement, Consultant shall submit to Company a termination proposal detailing the work completed and accepted by Company and the proposed value of such completed and accepted work.
 The amount due Consultant as a result of any termination hereunder will be as follows:

-1.
 1. For Services performed on a firm-fixed-price (FFP) basis:

 	1. The lesser of 1) a prorated portion of the overall Statement of Work price based on the percent of the work completed and accepted up to the date of termination or 2) actual hours expended under the Statement of Work at the Consultant’s most favored rate for such consulting services, such hours to be supported with suitable records.